Last Week Tonight with John Oliver: YouTube channel

-Last Week Tonight has a YouTube channel where videos are intermittently (depending on series) added after a show has aired.
-Most of the videos are of the main segment from each episode.
+Last Week Tonight has a YouTube channel where video segments of the show are added after the show has aired.
+Prior to Season 11, the main segment from each episode was posted on Monday, the day following the original Sunday airings on HBO.
+In Season 11, the main segment was uploaded on the Thursday following the original Sunday airing.
+Oliver has publicly expressed frustration with HBO's decision to delay the release to the YouTube channel by three additional days.
+By the next season, the show returned to uploading the main segment to its YouTube channel on the following day.

 Some extended clips are also available on the show's YouTube channel, as are "Web Exclusives" that are produced solely for the channel, such as a July 2016 video in which Oliver responded to negative comments left on the channel itself.

+On February 25, 2024, the show announced that it will be uploading full episodes of the show to its YouTube channel for free in countries and territories where the show does not have exclusive broadcast rights from local broadcasters.
+The upload is done a few hours after broadcast.
+The show has also uploaded past full episode archives from the previous ten seasons, also to the same aforementioned countries.
+These changes do not affect availability on Max, which retains episodes on their platform for a year after their original broadcast before being removed.
+On April 26, 2024, the show announced that they would be making the entirety of seasons 1 through 8 available on their YouTube channel in the United States, starting with season 1 the following Sunday and continuing with seasons 2 through 8 during the following weeks whenever the show was off.

 A YouTube video of a segment on the show supporting the UK remaining in the EU was found to be the single most shared video clip on Twitter during the run-up to the 2016 EU membership referendum.

 The show's production has also created content specifically for fan use.
 For the March 19, 2017, episode, which reported on Bolivia's growing coalition of workers clad in zebra suits to educate civilians about traffic laws, the show's production recorded 23 minutes of a person in a zebra costume dancing and gesticulating before a green screen so that viewers could edit it into other videos for humorous effect.
 A similar video called "Real Animals, Fake Paws" for use in reenacting U.S. Supreme Court cases was released after the October 19, 2014, episode where dogs were used instead of justices to make listening to oral court cases more amusing to the general public and to increase interest in the subject.

 By April 2015, the channel had attained over a million subscribers.
-That number had risen to 3.6 million by July 2016, and over 5 million by May 2017.
-As of November 2025, the channel has over 9 million subscribers and more than 3.5 billion views.
+That number had risen to over 5 million by May 2017.
+As of November 2025, the channel has over 10 million subscribers and more than 4.5 billion views.